collinglass/hopitalMS/docs/user_stories.md

 ## User stories

+* Register Staff

-* As a anonymous person, I want to create a user account so that I can log in.
+As a anonymous person, I want to create a staff account so that I can log in.

+* Staff Log in

+As a logged out staff, I want to log in so that I can access the staff features.

+* Staff Log out

+As a logged in staff, I want to log out so that I can remove access to my account on this browser.

+* Register patient

+As a logged in medical staff, I want to register a new Patient so that the patient file can be handled by the system.

+* Consult Patient file

+As a

+* Update Patient file
-*
+* Admit patient

 # Extras